cznic/token/README.md

 # token

-Package token is variant of the stdlib package token with types FileSet and Token removed
+Package token is a variant of the stdlib package token with types FileSet and Token removed

 Installation